Signs Of Older Adult Abuse

 - New names added to accounts or property titles

-- Recently signed legal documents that an elderly person cannot explain
+- Recently signed legal documents that an older person cannot explain

-- Recent (and perhaps multiple) revisions to an estate plan
+- Recent (and perhaps many) revisions to an estate plan

-- Withdrawals or transfers that an elderly person cannot explain
+- Withdrawals or transfers that an older person cannot explain

 - Possessions go missing

-- Mail for a senior's various financial accounts has been redirected to a new address
+- Mail for an older adult's various financial accounts has been redirected to a new address

 - Unpaid bills and notices of default or eviction